Richard Müller (socialist): Communist Party

 When the Communist Party of Germany (KPD) was founded by Karl Liebknecht and Rosa Luxemburg on New Year's Eve of 1918, they tried to integrate Müller and the revolutionary stewards because of their credibility among workers and their widespread network within the factories.
 Although Müller was part of the socialist left and sympathizing with Liebknecht, he and his group decided not to join the party.
 The reason was its intention to boycott the upcoming elections for the national assembly and to leave the major unions in order to form their own communist union movement.

 After the KPD turned away from this ultra-left and more or less sectarian political course, Müller and many of his former comrades joined the party in October 1920.
 By then, the USPD had split and the left majority altogether had found its way to Communism.
 By then the council movement was already dead and political parties once again were the main organisation of the socialist movement.

 Within the KPD, Müller became Leader of the "Reichsgewerkschaftszentrale", the KPD's central on union affairs.
 Müller was responsible for the communist agitation and politics within the German unions.
 He lost this job in March 1921 when he criticised a failed communist uprising in Thuringia.
 In his views the action was premature and caused by police provocation.
 But the KPD central committee did not like independent critics within the party and tried to get rid of Müller.
 Due to an Intervention of Lenin and Trotsky on the Third World-Congress of the Communist International they had to accept the re-integration of Müller and other critics into the KPD.
 But when fights within the party started over again later, Müller and his faction lost support from Moscow and left the party.
+He then joined the Communist Working Group, led by Paul Levi.